nerabits/Surge-Manual/overview/configuration.md

 # Profile

 The core functionality of Surge is controlled by the profile.
-Basically all content of the profile can be adjusted by the user interface.
+Basically, all content of the profile can be adjusted by the user interface.
 But some experimental features may not have the view to configure yet.
 When you encounter some special requirements, you might need to edit the profile manually to achieve it.

 ### Profile content